 PERFORMING ARTS IN COPENHAGEN

-The Copenhagen Concert Hall are home to the Danish National Symphony Orchestra.
+The Copenhagen Concert Hall is home to the Danish National Symphony Orchestra.
 There are four separate concerts halls in the Copenhagen Concert Hall.
-The largest of these can hold up to 1.800 people at any given point.
+The largest of these can hold up to 1.800 people at any given moment.

 The Copenhagen Opera House – “Operaen” in Danish – is Denmark’s national opera house and a beautiful piece of architecture.
 It is one of the most modern opera houses in the world.